How to Perform Home Network Security Effectively [Detailed Guide]

 firewall

-Hardware firewalls have an advantage over the software version in the sense that they add one extra layer of security.
+Hardware firewalls have an advantage over the software version because they add one extra layer of security.
 Most modern routers have a built-in firewall that should protect your network from potential cyber-attacks.
-It is strongly recommended to turn it on if it is not, by default.
+It is strongly recommended to turn it on if it is not by default.

 Turn Remote Access off

-The majority of the routers allow the users to access their interface only from a device connected to the network.
+Most routers allow users to access their interface only from a device connected to the network.
 Exceptionally, some routers allow access even from remote systems.
 Malicious actors thrive on this opportunity to attempt to access your router’s privacy settings from a device not connected to your wireless network.
-If you have a constant set of devices, it would be better to turn Remote access or Remote administration off.
-To make this happen and to get more home network security, access the web interface and look for settings.
-Otherwise, it would be Sarah Connor posing as the Terminator and causing all the unnecessary chaos, all over again.
+If you have a constant set of devices, turning Remote access or Remote administration off would be better.
+Access the web interface and look for settings to make this happen and get more home network security.
+Otherwise, it would be Sarah Connor posing as the Terminator and causing all the unnecessary chaos again. ip address

-To even further enhance the wireless network security, you can turn off the Dynamic Host Configuration Protocol (DHCP) server in the router, which is what IP addresses are assigned to each device on a network.
+To further enhance the wireless network security, you can turn off the Dynamic Host Configuration Protocol (DHCP) server in the router, which is what IP addresses are assigned to each device on a network.
 Instead, you can use a static address and enter your network settings.
-This implies that you can enter into your device and assign it an IP address that is suitable for your router.
+This implies that you can enter your device and assign it an IP address suitable for your router.

 Other Options

-Generally, it is ideal to install the wireless router somewhere near the middle of the house.
+Generally, installing the wireless router near the middle of the house is an ideal way to perform home network security.
 Not only does it aid in providing an equal range throughout the length of the house to all your rooms.
-But, it also assists in making sure that the wifi signals don’t reach too much outside your home, where they can be a target of malicious people.
+But, it also assists in making sure that the Wi-Fi signals don’t reach too much outside your home, where they can be a target of malicious people.

 The most trivial way to achieve home network security would undoubtedly be to disable the wireless home network in case of prolonged periods of non-use.
 By doing this, you are closing any window (or Android, LOL) of opportunity malicious hackers might target to get access to it while you are away.
-Well, it’s also an environment-friendly option which not only conserves electricity but also saves on the electricity bill.
+Well, it’s also an environment-friendly option that conserves electricity and saves on the electricity bill.
 Umm… Mohan Bhargav, aka SRK from Swades, would be proud.

 router update

-The wireless router’s firmware, like any other software, might contain flaws that can develop into vulnerabilities and be exploited by hackers.
+Like any other software, the wireless router’s firmware might contain flaws that can develop into vulnerabilities and be exploited by hackers.
 Make sure that you keep your router’s software up-to-date.
 Software patching is an important task.
 Neglecting to do this can leave doors open for hackers to exploit the vulnerabilities.
-It would be in the best of interest for the system and yourself to switch on the “Auto-Update” option.
+It would be in your best of interest for the system and yourself to switch on the “Auto-Update” option.
 This will also save you from unnecessary hassle.

 See also: 192.168.0.101 Admin Login, Password, and IP [Complete Guide]